What do you see as a successful retirement for you?

 If you need to prioritise, your health is more important than the amount of money you have.
 There’s not much value in getting the money together at the risk of your health if you become too sick to enjoy it.

 In retirement, how do you see yourself following a good health regime?
 What does it look like?
+Why not start now to be healthy for retirement?

 3. Become closer to your family